Published: November 02, 2005

 Sometimes crooks take good ideas, like living trusts, and use them as the basis to cheat people.
 Living trusts are legal arrangements that can help you plan your estate to save taxes for you and your heirs.
-Living trusts are not appropriate for everyone, so you need to explore the concept with a lawyer, tax advisor or estate planning professional to see if one is right for you.
-Before accepting legal advice or entering into binding agreements, check with your state's bar association about the person you are dealing with.
+Living trusts are not appropriate for everyone, so you need to explore the concept with a lawyer, tax advisor or estate planning professional to see if they’re right for you.
+Before accepting legal advice or entering into binding agreements, check with your state bar association about the person you are dealing with.
 Never buy legal services from door-to-door salespeople or telemarketers.

 Should I have a living trust?